Sarfaraz Khan (cricketer): IPL career

 He kept on having short, eventful innings in the 2016 season for RCB.
 Eventually he was dropped from the team due to his lack of fitness.
 In 2016 he ended up played 5 matches and scored 66 runs at a strike rate of 212.90.
 In the 2017 season he injured his leg during a training session and had to miss the entire season.

 In a surprising move, RCB retained Sarfaraz over the likes of Chris Gayle, K L Rahul, Kedar Jadhav and Yuzvendra Chahal for the 2018 season.
 Sarfaraz had a poor season and managed to score only 51 runs from six innings at a strike rate of 124.39.
 He was eventually released by RCB ahead of the 2019 season.
 Punjab Kings picked him up for the next season for just 2.5 million.
 Having his former RCB team-mates like K L Rahul, Chris Gayle and Mandeep Singh helped him through this transfer.
 He scored 180 runs from eight matches at an average of 45 and a highest score of 67 runs.

 In February 2022, he was bought by the Delhi Capitals in the auction for the 2022 Indian Premier League tournament.
+In the absence of Rishabh Pant at the 2023 Indian Premier League, Sarfaraz got the opportunity to play as a wicket-keeper-batter for Delhi Capitals but for only the first match.
+He played only 4 matches - the 1st as wicket-keeper batsman and 2nd, 7th and 8th match as a middle-order batsman.
+Sarfaraz's name has also been doing the rounds for some time as a future Team India batsman.

+Personal life

+On 6 August 2023, Khan married Romana Zahoor, who is from the Shopian District of Jammu and Kashmir.